 As a full service leisure carrier, Hawaiian provides all of its passengers between New Zealand and Hawaii with complimentary meals, drinks and blankets, as well as selected in-seat video entertainment on its A330 aircraft.

 For more information or to make a booking please visit www.hawaiianairlines.co.nz, call reservations on 09 977 2227 or contact your favourite travel agent.

 About Hawaiian Airlines

 Now in its 84th year of continuous service, Hawaiian is Hawai‘i’s biggest and longest-serving airline, as well as the largest provider of passenger air service from its primary visitor markets on the U.S. mainland.
-Hawaiian offers non-stop service to Hawai‘i from more U.S. gateway cities (11) than any other airline, along with service from Japan, South Korea, Taiwan, Australia, New Zealand, American Samoa, and Tahiti.
-New non-stop service will begin between Honolulu and Beijing, China in April 2014, subject to government approval.
-Hawaiian also provides approximately 160 jet flights daily between the Hawaiian Islands.
+Hawaiian offers nonstop service to Hawai‘i from more U.S. gateway cities (11) than any other airline, along with service from Japan, South Korea, the Philippines, Australia, American Samoa, and Tahiti.
+New nonstop service begins this year between Honolulu and Auckland, New Zealand on March 13; Sendai, Japan on June 25; and Taipei, Taiwan on July 9.
+Hawaiian also provides approximately 160 daily jet flights between the Hawaiian Islands.

 Hawaiian Airlines, Inc. is a subsidiary of Hawaiian Holdings, Inc. (NASDAQ: HA).
 Additional information is available at HawaiianAirlines.com.
 Follow updates on Twitter about Hawaiian (@HawaiianAir) and its special fare offers (@HawaiianFares), and become a fan on its Facebook page (Hawaiian Airlines).